Isabel-prime/isabel-prime.github.io/_pages/teaching.md

 ### As a Teaching Fellow at Harvard:

-* (Fall 2023) MATH 1B: Integration, Series, and Differential Equations
+* (Fall 2023, Fall 2024) MATH 1B: Integration, Series, and Differential Equations

 Teaching Fellows are responsible for delivering thrice-weekly classes to a section of 20-30 undergraduate students, including lecturing and leading the students through in-class problem sets.
 There is an emphasis on active learning.